ittwist logo

 Gaurav Bhardwaj

-Cover Image for How I Customized my KDE Plasma Desktop
+How I Customized My KDE Plasma Desktop (With Video)

-Recently I've posted a screenshot of how I customized my KDE Plasma Desktop on Reddit, received a great number of upvotes and comments.
-I already made a promise for publishing a guide after receiving positive feedback.
+Recently I've posted a screenshot of how I customized my KDE Plasma Desktop on Reddit, receiving many upvotes and comments.
+I already made a promise to publish a guide after receiving positive feedback.
 So I am keeping my promise by adding a video guide so that it can be easily customized even by a Linux novice.

 1. Installing Latte Dock: